 My students and I work on interdisciplinary projects ... computer science, biology, and chemistry.
-A long-term project: predicting structural properties of disease causing protein mutants.
-More recently begun: machine learning, evolutionary genetics, as well as big data.
+Long-term projects include predicting structural properties of disease causing protein mutants, inferring the effects of indels, and stints into machine learning, PDZ domains, as well as big data.
+For many of these, we make source code and/or servers publicly available, such as at motifAnalyzerPDZ, Domain Analysis and Motif Matcher (DAMM), and Coarse-Grained Rigidity Analysis of Proteins (CRRAP).

-Our most recent work is cMutant, a web server for an exhaustive screen enabling exploring the effects of amino acid substitutions via rigidity mutation maps
+In past work, my students and I developed a web server for an exhaustive screen enabling exploring the effects of amino acid substitutions via rigidity mutation maps, as well as drug resistance in silico screening methods.

-Previously, I co-developed KINARI (with Naomi Fox, advised by Ileana Streinu), a suite of graph-based algorithms extending pioneering work of Jacobs and Thorpe, and tools, for studying the flexibility of biomolecules.
+Previously, I co-developed KINARI, with Naomi Fox and Ileana Streinu, a suite of graph-based algorithms for studying the flexibility of biomolecules.
 I designed, developed, and deployed KINARI-Mutagen, the first rigidity-based approach for inferring the effects of mutations.

 Word Clouds for my most recent (pacman) and last 10 (rook) publications are shown right.
 My 800m PR is 1:50.17 (FAT).